 Time It Well

-With your fertilizer selected, it’s time to choose the right time to execute your mission.
+With your fertilizer selected, it’s time to choose the right time to fertilize your lawn.
 You can indeed use some organic fertilizers year-round, but they work most efficiently in warm soil.

 Consider buying a soil thermometer to check when your soil is at a moderate heat.
 As seasons can be unpredictable, it’s best to be sure rather than solely base your decision on the time of year.

 Liquid fertilizer exists and will spread much faster than fertilizer from a bag.
 Unfortunately, this isn’t always easy to spread evenly and may require special tools to apply correctly.

 Granulated fertilizer in a broadcast spreader is more straightforward and ensures you cover your whole lawn evenly.